daattali/beautiful-jekyll/draft/ASM.md

 - Creating staged rollouts with percentage based traffic splits.
 - Defining circuit breakers, timeouts, retry settings and fault injections.
 - Redirecting traffic based on routing rules matching HTTP field attributes.

-# Anthos Service Mesh Offerings

-ASM is a fully managed service mesh based on the open source [Istio project](https://istio.io/).
-It is available as part of a suite of products under the Anthos platform or individually as a single product offering for teams only requiring the service mesh functionality.

-# How It Works / Architecture?
-ASM has two main components: the data plane and the control plane.

-## The Control Plane
-The control plane is responsible for managing and configuring the proxies so they are able to route traffic accordingly.
-The control plane consists of three components.

-Traffic director: Google Clouds fully managed traffic control plane, which is responsible for keeping the proxies up to date with all the service mesh endpoints and directing service mesh ingress and egress traffic.

-Managed CA: this is the certificate authority responsible for issuing SSL certificates to all the distributed proxies for the purpose of authentication and encryption .

-Google Cloud Operations: The ingestion point for telemetry, providing monitoring, tracing and logging data for each of the proxies.
-This tooling also powers the ASM observability dashboards.

-## The Data Plane
-The data plane refers to the envoy proxy sidecar containers that run alongside the application workloads.
-It is at the data plane that all traffic flows for the workloads are encrypted and authenticated with mutual TLS via the envoy proxies.
-The proxy manages the traffic flows, as defined and configured and deployed by the control plane.The proxies also collect and report telemetry for mesh traffic.

-The envoy proxy can be deployed automatically to all workloads within a configured namespace.
-Any workloads that were running prior to configuring auto deployment of the proxy, will need to be restarted before the sidecar proxy is deployed.

-## ASM Deployment Options
-ASM has two deployment options- the first is an in cluster control plane.
-With this control plane, you install a Google supported distribution of Istio but you are responsible for managing version upgrades, security patches etc.

-The second option is a fully managed control plane.
-With this control plane, you get a fully managed Istio deployment managed and maintained by Google.